 Most ketogenic foods

 The chart below shows the nutrient profile of the most ketogenic foods (i.e. require the lowest insulin by limiting carbs and moderating protein).
-It seems from this chart that, if you actually require therapeutic ketosis, you will need to pay particular attention to getting adequate micronutrients (i.e. particularly, choline, folate, potassium, calcium and magnesium).
+It seems from this chart that if you require therapeutic ketosis, you will need to pay particular attention to getting adequate micronutrients (i.e. particularly, choline, folate, potassium, calcium and magnesium).

 Lowest protein foods

 And finally, to test the other end of this theory, the chart below shows the micronutrient profile if we actively avoid protein.
-Many people in the vegan community aim to minimise protein while still consuming a high carbohydrate diet.
+Many people in the vegan community aim to minimise protein while still consuming a high-carbohydrate diet.
 This analysis shows us that actively avoiding protein has a diabolical impact on the micronutrient profile of our food.
-However, when we focus on balancing our diet at a micronutrient level everything else seems to work out pretty well.
+However, when we focus on balancing our diet at a micronutrient level, everything else seems to work out pretty well.

 So what should I eat?

-Once you’re eating fairly well and want to further refine your diet you might want to check out your Nutrient Optimiser Free Report to help you continue your journey.
+Once you’re eating fairly well and want to further refine your diet, you might want to check out your Nutrient Optimiser Free Report to help you continue your journey.